fboes/aerofly-missions/docs/custom-missions.md

   -i, --ils          ILS frequency like '123.45'
   -d, --direction    Initial orientation of aircraft
-      --magnetic     Magnetic declination used for waypoints -g, --garmin       Location of an optional Garmin FPL file --msfs         Location of an optional Microsoft FS PLN file
+      --magnetic     Magnetic declination used for waypoints
+      --import       Location of an optional FPL, PLN or FMS file

 Switches:
   -m  --mission-only Do not export mission list with a single mission,